 - Buy a class card.
 Not only is it cheaper, but it will work as a motivation for you.

-- There’s no need to buy a yoga retreat package or stay at the center.
-It’s cheaper to plan it yourself.
+- There’s no need to buy a yoga retreat package or stay at the centre.
+Planning it yourself is your cheapest option.

 - Bring a good book and preferably something you don’t normally read.
 Focus on learning something new.